-What now?
+What do you do?
 Try and bluff your way through?
 Evade the question?
 Panic?

 Read on to learn how to answer tricky questions and keep your confidence and reputation intact.